mongodb-js/dataset-generator/README.md

 + Add peripheral support for individual schemas, based on the skeleton
   1. identify types and/or reasonable range for data in each field
   2. write up configuration files for each schema
++ Enhance user experience
+  1. generate user defined (as opposed to random) data, such as constant strings, enums, and incrementor
+  2. allow user pass in config arguments to underlying Chance.js methods
 + @todo: plans for replicating datasets

 ## Resources